 GRAPES poison dogs?

 SNOPES & ASPCA POISON CONTROL URBAN LEGEND?

-Animal poison control lists raisin-grape poisoning symptoms as vomiting, diarrhea, depression, lethargy, anorexia, colic, dehydration and renal failure (death) if untreated so seek veterinary help if your pet shows more than
+Animal poison control lists raisin-grape poisoning symptoms as vomiting, diarrhea, depression, lethargy, anorexia, colic, dehydration and renal failure (death) if untreated so seek veterinary help if your pet shows more than two of those symptoms.

 First the facts and then, because this “urban legend” is so convoluted, background on the ASPCA’s Animal Poison Control Center.